The Crop Science product pipeline offers a tantalizing glimpse of the future of farming.

 All told, Bayer has increased research and development funding for Seeds & Traits, as well as Environmental Science, by 16 percent in 2011.
 Over the next seven years, the company will invest nearly €3.5B in innovation, pursuing new approaches to sustainable agricultural production—good news for farmers concerned about the rapidly changing landscape of global agriculture.

-Talk to your Crop Science US representative about emerging challenges in your fields.
+Talk to your Bayer representative about emerging challenges in your fields.